zpainter/iassist/content/conferences/_index.md

 ---
-**Conference archive and additional information about the past conferences will be updated on the website shortly!**
+**Additional information about the past conferences will be updated on the website shortly!**

 ---